Seed viability

 Beginning a test

-On the Seed viability menu is the Begin testing option.
-Use the scanner to scan an inventory label barcode, or enter the inventory scan number.
-You will then be able to either start a test immediately or schedule a test for that inventory item.
+Use the Begin testing option on the Seed viability menu.
+Use the scanner to scan an inventory label or enter the inventory scan number to start or schedule a test for that inventory item.

-The resulting screen displays the basic informaton about the gemplasm selected and the list of viability tests completed and in progress for this inventory item.
-You can begin a new test immediately, or schedule a future test.
+The resulting screen displays the basic information about the germplasm selected and the list of viability tests completed and in progress for this inventory item.
+You can then start a new test immediately, or schedule a future test.
 The two buttons are displayed on the lower right.

-After the Test now button is selected, you will be prompted for a rule name and a date.
+After the Test now button is selected, you will be prompted for a Viability rule name and a Test date.

 Scheduling a test